mlesniak/mlesniak/README.md

 | [advent-of-code-2019](https://github.com/mlesniak/advent-of-code-2019)                     | Advent of Code 2019 solutions in Go                                                 |
 | [go-raytracer](https://github.com/mlesniak/go-raytracer)                                   | A raytracer written in Go                                                           |

-... and a lot more, just look around at [my repositories](https://github.com/mlesniak?tab=repositories) and [drop me an email](mailto:mail@mlesniak.com) if you have any question, comments, job offers or just want to say "Hi!".
+... and a lot more, just look around at [my roughly 100 public repositories](https://github.com/mlesniak?tab=repositories) and [drop me an email](mailto:mail@mlesniak.com) if you have any question, comments, job offers or just want to say "Hi!".